 Non-Gonzaga Transcripts

-Based on standard institutional practice, copies of transcripts from other educational institutions attended by Gonzaga students and housed in student files, will not be provided back to the student upon their request.
-Students are asked to contact the issuing institutions directly to obtain further copies of their transcript records.
+Based on standard institutional practice, copies of transcripts from other educational institutions attended by Gonzaga students and housed in student files, will not be provided back to the student.
+Students are recommended to contact the issuing institutions directly.

 Change of Grade

-A change of grade requires a Change of Grade form be submitted via Zagweb by the instructor and approved by the Dean of the school in which the course was offered.
-Grades are normally changed only because of calculation error or failure to take into account a significant amount of student work.
+A change of grade requires a Change of Grade form to be submitted via Zagweb by the instructor and approved by the Dean of the school in which the course was offered.
+Grades are normally changed when (1) a provisional grade was submitted, (2) no grade was submitted, (3) there was a calculation error, or (4) when there was a failure to take into account a significant amount of student work.

 Full-Time Status